 Our dependence on third-party vendors to manufacture and supply our merchandise subjects us to numerous risks that our vendors will fail to perform as we expect.
-For example, the deterioration in any of our key vendors'

-financial condition, their failure to ship merchandise in a timely manner that meets our specifications, or other failures to follow our vendor guidelines or comply with applicable laws and regulations, including compliant labor, environmental practices and product safety, could expose us to operational, quality, competitive, reputational and legal risks.
+For example, the deterioration in any of our key vendors' financial condition, their failure to ship merchandise in a timely manner that meets our specifications, or other failures to follow our vendor guidelines or comply with applicable laws and regulations, including compliant labor, environmental practices and product safety, could expose us to operational, quality, competitive, reputational and legal risks.
 If we are not able to timely or adequately replace the merchandise we currently source with merchandise produced elsewhere, or if our vendors fail to perform as we expect, our business, results of operations and financial condition could be adversely affected.
-Activities conducted by us or on our behalf outside the United States further subject us to numerous U.S. and international regulations and compliance risks, as discussed below under "Risk Factors - Risks Relating to Accounting and Legal Matters - Our business operations subject us to legal compliance and litigation risks, as well as regulations and regulatory enforcement priorities, which could result in increased costs or liabilities, divert our management's attention or otherwise adversely affect our business, results of operations and financial condition and financial condition."
+Activities conducted by us or on our behalf outside the United States further subject us to numerous U.S. and international regulations and compliance risks, as discussed below under "Risk Factors - Risks Relating to Accounting and Legal Matters - Our business operations subject us to legal compliance and litigation risks, as well as regulations and regulatory enforcement priorities, which could result in increased costs or liabilities, divert our management's attention or otherwise adversely affect our business, results of operations, results of operations and financial constitue in increased costs or liabilities, divert our management's attention or otherwise adversely affect our business, results of operations and financial condition and financial constitue in increased costs or liabilities, divert our management's attention or otherwise adversely affect our business, results of operations and financial condition."